Bewdley Orchids: Conservation in your garden

 Our stock can be used to produce a naturalised meadow, or reintroduce plants into a landscape where they once thrived but have been lost.
 It is our aim to help enhance the biodiversity of gardens, meadows and orchards by encouraging the conservation of these plants.

 You may be interested in our forthcoming book to be published by Green Books towards the end of the year.
 This gives lots of information for the orchid grower and we are proud to be associated with the conservation credentials of Green Books.
 If you click on the link above you will go to their catalogue page.

 The latest information on talks we will be giving and shows we will be attending can be found on our Talks and Shows page.
 We do hope we will see as many of you there as can make it.
 We will be happy to help and advise on any aspect of orchid cultivation.

 Many thanks to Dr D.C.Morgan for providing the header photograph on our Catalogue and Contact pages.

 Don't forget that we can supply plants in sterile culture (at least 5/jar) at £30 which you can pick up at any of the fairs, as we are routinely taking these to our fairs and talks, there is no need to let us know in advance what you would like.

-We are now booking talks for 2018 and 2019.
+We are now booking talks for 2019.
 Talks cover growing orchids in your garden and how we go about getting plants from seed to flowerpot.
 If you would like a talk on garden orchids please get in touch via our contact page.